ramit21/ELK/README.md

 Elastic search uses inverted index for indexing the words.
 ES also maintains a relevance score on the indexed items.

 Elastic search is document based.
-Rel db to ES6 analogy: Table -> Index, row -> Document, column -> Field.
+Rel db to ES analogy: Table -> Index, row -> Document, column -> Field.

 ES sends/receives data as JSON over HTTP(s).